If you like stunning sea views with your seafood, then these places are for you.

 Sat on Maenporth Beach, The Cove boasts uninterrupted views across Falmouth Bay.
 This deluxe take on the beach cafe offers a menu featuring Cornish ingredients from largely local producers.
 Tapas is a speciality as well as seafood.
 This award-winning, contemporary beach restaurant has an elevated terrace, as well as a Glassroom with extended alfresco terrace available for private functions.

-Also in Falmouth, this beach restaurant is the sister of Indaba in Truro.
-Overlooking Swanpool Beach, with views of Pendennis Castle and St Anthony’s Lighthouse, Indaba on the Beach boasts a spectacular setting.
+Also in Falmouth, this beach restaurant is the sister venue of a popular eaterie in Truro.
+Overlooking Swanpool Beach, with views of Pendennis Castle and St Anthony’s Lighthouse, Hooked on the Rocks boasts a spectacular setting.
 Cornish fish is the order of the day here, and the menu features a range of local seafood and shellfish choices.
 Daily specials vary according to the day’s catch.

 The name of this restaurant comes from its clifftop location on Cornwall’s Lizard Peninsula, and it overlooks Mullion harbour.
 Diners enjoy views across the sea, as well as a menu that has earned the establishment an AA Rosette.
 As you might expect, there’s an emphasis on locally caught fish as well as oysters from Helford River.